-In Australia, the Dingo is the largest terrestrial predator.
-In fact, it is one of the leading apex predators within its range.
-This animal is generally viewed as a pest by owners of various livestock, however.
+- Furthermore, within its native region, the animal presently constitutes the largest terrestrial predator.
+In fact, the powerful mammal also qualifies as one of the leading apex predators within its range.
+This animal generally remains viewed as a pest by owners of various livestock, however.
 This often leads to its being hunted or trapped.

-The pure-blood Dingo possesses a quite distinctive appearance.
+Perhaps most notably, the pure-blood Dingo possesses a quite distinctive appearance.
 This distinguishes it from other wild canines.
-Firstly, the head develops comparatively broad and the ears are mostly completely erect.
-The muzzle is quite elongated and the eyes may be either brown, orange, or yellow, because it varies between individuals.
+Firstly, the head develops comparatively broad and the ears remain mostly completely erect.
+In addition, the muzzle develops as quite elongated.
+Furthermore, the eyes may be either brown, orange, or yellow, because it varies between individuals.

 The Dingo evolved as a species of wild canine principally endemic to Australia and Southeast Asia.
 The animal also remains highly adaptable to a variety of habitats.
-They inhabit mostly forest edges, desert regions, and grasslands.
-Proximity to an adequate water supply is a determining factor.
+It inhabits mostly forest edges, desert regions, and grasslands.
+Proximity to an adequate water supply is also a determining factor.

 In addition, the powerful animal commonly makes its dens in hollow logs or deserted rabbit holes.
 The canine evolved as primarily nocturnal in hotter times.
 However, in cooler seasons it typically becomes less active.
 The periods of activity are generally brief and tend to last less than one hour.